whage/whage.github.io/_posts/2018-12-25-resurrecting-the-blog.md

 tags: personal
 ---

-A [good friend][imi] of mine and I agreed to set up a blog during the Christmas holidays.
+A [good friend][imi] of mine and I agreed that we will both set up a blog during the Christmas holidays.

 I decided to resurrect my old blog that I started - and then abandoned - in 2013.
 I had to look up my old posts, some of them I had to recover from [The Wayback Machine][wayback-machine]